StevenBlack/vocab/million-dollar-words.md

 ### tilak
 The colored mark worn on the forehead by Hindu men and women.
-It's pronounced TIL-IK.

 ### timorous